Prague offensive: Prague uprising

 The orders from Stalin on 1 May to the three fronts called for the offensive to commence on 7 May.
 On 4 May, Marshal Konev provided detailed orders to his army commanders for three thrusts by the 1st Ukrainian Front.
 A main thrust would occur on the right (western) wing with three combined-arms armies, two tank armies (3rd and 4th Guards Tank Armies) and five artillery divisions, following the valleys of the Elbe and Vltava Rivers.
 A secondary thrust by the 28th and 52nd Armies was to advance on an axis from Zittau to Prague, and a final thrust by the Polish 2nd Army was to cut off the southeastern approaches to Dresden.
 Dresden itself was to be taken by the 5th Guards Army as part of the main thrust.

 Suggesting to General Antonov that a U.S. advance to Prague was now feasible, General Eisenhower was informed that such was not desired by the Soviets.
 During the meeting with Marshal Ivan Konev on 5 May, General Omar Bradley also proposed the same offer.
-However, Marshal Konev – while he appreciated the good will of the American commander – refused the offer because Bradley's proposal violated the negotiated borderline between Soviet and Anglo-American forces; therefore, Konev had no authority to accept it.
+However, Marshal Konev – while he appreciated the good will of the American commander – refused the offer because Bradley's proposal violated the previously agreed borderline between the areas to be liberated by Soviet and Anglo-American forces; therefore, Konev had no authority to accept it.
 Konev also promised that the USSR alone would destroy local German forces as soon as possible.

 At that point, events external to formal military planning erupted.
 By 5 May, the lead units of the U.S. V Corps had reached Plzen, with word of the American advance reaching the residents of Prague and playing a part in the decision of the city's Czech citizens to rise up against the German occupation.

 The uprising in Prague came into immediate conflict with the German occupation forces.
 Fighting in desperate circumstances, the Czechs gained control of a radio station and, besides calling on Czechs to join the uprising, also broadcast on 5 May an appeal in Russian and English for air support to hold off German armored units.
 These developments prompted Stalin to hasten the start of the Soviet offensive and it was ordered to commence one day earlier, on 6 May.

 Adding to the confusion in Prague but providing useful assistance to the Czechs, the 1st Division of the Russian Liberation Army (ROA) under General Bunyachenko moved into Prague and engaged in combat with their erstwhile German allies.
 By 7 May, the 1st Division had occupied the airport and the radio station.
 The Czech National Council however denounced the ROA.
 The Soviet government labelled all ROA soldiers as traitors, and their members were sentenced to detention in prison camps.

 On the morning of May 9, the first Soviet tanks arrived in Prague, the first tanks of the 1st Czechoslovak Tank Brigade arrived in the city on May 10.
-By May 11, the troops were clearing the area of remaining German hiding troops.
+By May 11, the troops were clearing the area of hidden remaining German troops.